kyle-dorman/bayesian-neural-network-blogpost/README.md

 Note: Epistemic uncertainty is not used to train the model.
 It is only calculated at test time (but during a training phase) when evaluating test/real world examples.
 Where as aleatoric uncertainty is part of the training process.

-### Training
+### Training a Bayesian deep learning classifier
-Besides the training code above, predicting uncertainty doesn't require much additional code beyond the normal code used to train a classifier.
+Besides the code above, raining a Bayesian deep learning classifier to predict uncertainty doesn't require much additional code beyond the normal code used to train a classifier!

 ```python
 def resnet50(input_shape):